prisnguyen/Recipe-App/README.md

 # Recipe-App

-I've made 2 screens (below  the links).
+I've made 2 screens (below are the links).
 On the first screen, we can scroll down and drag left in the Trending Recipe section.
 I have a trouble with navigation, I've just figured out how to fix it, however, I can't fix it in time.

 Besides, I can't upload node_module and ios files because they have too many sub-files.
 But you can try to run it with the command: